At the end of the 18th century, artists began to reject the ideas of the Enlightenment which prioritized reason above

 Aivazovsky received many honorary titles (including counter-admiral).
 He traveled a lot and captured many seas: he was in Egypt, Greece, and Anatolia.
 But most importantly, Aivazovsky continued to paint seascapes, which were very popular.
 In total, he created more than six thousand paintings.
 However, he made numerous replicas of a single composition, if it turned out that the public liked it.

-In 1843, Ivan Aivazovsky also became the first Russian painter whose works were exhibited in the Louvre: Sea shore.
+In 1843, Ivan Aivazovsky also became the first Russian painter whose works were exhibited in the Louvre: Sea hore.
 Calm, Night on the shores of Naples, and Storm near the coast of Abkhazia.

 He is not bright, but his nature is complex and worthy of attention.
 In himself, he combines a general, and a bishop, and an artist, and an Armenian, and a naive grandfather, and Othello… He was a friend of Pushkin, but did not read Pushkin.
 In his life, he has not read a single book.
 When asked to read, he says: “Why should I read if I have my own opinions?”

 To be fair, Aivazovsky painted not only deep waters but also genre scenes, mountains, and biblical scenes… But it is his marine-loving soul that made the artist famous.